So there you are, rowing along in the sea of life, seeking out your little island paradise where you can find happiness.

 You lack discipline, as if you end up not caring about what you really should do.

 And so on.
-When parts of you need rescuing, you never really escape internal conflict.
+When parts of you need rescuing, you never really escape inner conflict.
 Some aspect of your identity always seems to be holding back, or lying in wait to ruin things.
 Self-doubt is high, confidence is low.
 When you set your mind to accomplish something, you may already know ahead of time that you’re going to fail.

 As the Captain of your vessel, your job is to ensure the safety of your crew.
 Forget about your destination for a minute.
 Focus on what you’re attempting to leave behind.
 Circle around, search for survivors and rescue them!